Setting Up a Home Learning Lab

 Feb 8, 2013 / By Chris Presley

-If you’re an IT Pro this is an important investment in your career.
-In this blog post I will make suggestions on how you can cheaply build yourself an IT Playground, I’ll also talk about some mistakes I made along the way to hopefully save you from adding a few grey hairs.
+If you’re an IT Pro, this is an important investment in your career.
+In this blog post I will make suggestions on how you can cheaply build yourself an IT Playground.
+I’ll also talk about some mistakes I made along the way to hopefully save you from a few strands of grey hair.

 If you spend a little time planning and researching, you can build a great learning environment without a large investment.

-- Depending what you buy, desktops are often louder than laptops
+- Depending on what you buy, desktops are often louder than laptops.

-- Unless you set up a VPN, if you go on a 2 week business trip, you will lose access to your lab
+- Unless you set up a VPN, you will lose access to your lab if you go on a 2 week business trip.

-I recommend, if you’re just starting out and have a decent laptop, that you start with upgrading it.
+If you’re just starting out and have a decent laptop, I recommend that you start by upgrading it.
 You can always add dedicated hardware later.

 2. You need a router